bahaidev/textbrowser/README.md

 This file expects a top-level `site` array property indicating nesting of the site's page hierarchy (intended to be used for site map generation).
-The file also expects a `navigation` property to indicate the subset of this site available on the navigation bar.
+The file also expects a `navigation` property (with the same allowable values, or even a JSON reference pointing to `site`) to indicate the subset of this site available on the navigation bar (an array with strings or nested child arrays of strings).
 Besides creating a navigation bar, it is also intended to be used to generate breadcrumbs, `<link rel=next/prev>` links, and a sitemap.

+As with other files, there is a `localization-strings` object, keyed to language code, which is keyed to an object of keys (which can be strings, arrays of strings, or other objects of keys).

 <!-- ## Plugin Format -->
 <!-- Add once implemented; e.g., Each plugin file designated within `files.json` expects a JSONP call to `JSONP.executeCallback()` with an object with the following methods -->